Does it Live up to the Hype or go down in Flames?

 He believed that HCG could help people achieve all the most common goals such as suppressing appetite, burning fat and even redistributing fat with ease.
 The HCG would enable them to consume only 500 calories per day.
 The catch is, he had ZERO scientific evidence which proved his theory in 1954 and there is still no proof today in 2011.

-Fast forward to today and the HCG weight loss program has been reborn.
+Fast forward to today and the HCG program has been reborn.
 Its resurgence started with a book titled The Weight Loss Cure They Don’t Want You to Know About written by convicted scam artist Kevin Trudeau.
 Today the diet is prepackaged in numerous diet and supplement products.

-The idea behind the HCG weight loss program is that you take the HCG supplement and it’s going to help to really suppress your appetite level enabling you to stick with an ultra low calorie diet easily.
+The idea behind the HCG weight loss plan is that you take the HCG supplement and it’s going to help to really suppress your appetite level enabling you to stick with an ultra low calorie diet easily.
 You can see a red flag right away when oral supplements have HCG on the label when in fact, HCG is administered by injections only

 In addition to this, the claim is that the body will start rapidly using fat as a fuel source, therefore helping to decrease the total fat storage in your body very quickly.
 Users are to take the supplement and follow a set diet protocol, taking a break every so often and resuming their normal eating habits before they cycle through it again.